2 4 0 T U R B O . C O M

 GAZ

 Gazmatic International in the UK offers GAZ adjustable struts and shocks.
+GAZ GAI FRONT

-GAI-200F for 240 front: Range 125 to 140 lbs rebound force
+GAZ PN GAI-200F for 240 FRONT: Range is 125 to 140 lbs rebound force

 GAZ GT REAR adjustable shocks are available in single adjustable (rebound only) or double adjustable.
-A double adjustable shock will adjust both compression (bump) and rebound stiffness from a single control knob on the outside of the shock body.
+A double adjustable shock will adjust both compression and rebound stiffness from a control knob on the outside of the shock body.

 GAZ dampers are available in the U.S. at Yoshifab: https://yoshifab.com/store/